WHAT HAPPENS IN WORSHIP

 SUNDAY 10:45 AM

-This service is in a Contemporary Worship style, with both traditional and modern elements.
+This service is in a blended worship style, with both traditional and modern elements.
 It includes the same lessons and sermon as the earlier service.
 Music is led by keyboard and praise band, or by song leaders with recorded music.
 Holy Communion is offered every Sunday.

 Opportunities for Children in Worship